mattdimicelli/Character_Hunt/README.md

 ## Overview

-A Where's Waldo type game in which you must find only a few select characters out of hundreds of your favorites from TV, movie, video game, comic book, and pop-culture .
+A Where's Waldo type game in which you must find only a few select characters out of hundreds of your favorites from TV, movies, video games, comic books, and pop-culture .
 The player can choose from three stunning illustrations (which I refer to as "maps"): Ultimate Space Battle, Universe 113, and The Loc Nar.
 All which were drawn by Egor Klyuchnyk, an illustrator and concept artist from Kyiv, Ukraine.